Custody Arrangements for Very Young Children

 As a result of all of this, legal, scientific, and, most importantly, family controversies erupt.
-This is a huge, and I think, growing problem.
-And I haven't even touched on other issues, for example, the practical problems involved in shifting babies between households, or "expert opinion" that may be anything but.
+This is a huge and, I believe, growing problem.
+And I haven't even touched on other issues—for example, the practical problems involved in shifting babies between households, or "expert opinion" that may be anything but.

 What I am looking for are readers' opinions and especially your experiences.
 (I know the motivation is greater to write about bad experiences; please share good ones, too.)
 Family change and an interventionist legal system have put us into uncharted waters.
 I am looking for some help in mapping them.